moloch--/RootTheBox/readme.md

 -------------------
 Root the Box is a scoring engine for a computer wargame where hackers can practice and learn.
 The application can be easily modified for any hacker CTF game.
-The out of the box configuration is decribed on our main site http://rootthebox.com
+The out of the box configuration is described on our main site http://rootthebox.com

 Features
 -------------------